-2) Financial Planning and/or Consulting Services
+2. Financial Planning and/or Consulting Services

 Financial planning services are offered on a comprehensive or limited focus basis.
 This can be one-time only service or an ongoing consulting service.
 Financial plans encompass all or some of the following areas including retirement planning, education planning, estate planning, business succession planning, portfolio review and evaluation and/or budgeting and cash flow analysis.
-The Adviser will collect and use information provided by the client to evaluate and discuss financial planning recommendations.
-For financial planning services, a client will enter into a written Fee-based Financial Planning Agreement before any financial services begin.
-This agreement will describe the services and fees the client and Adviser have agreed upon.
-Once the financial plan is delivered to the client, the client is free to implement the plan on their own, should the client choose to do so.
-An additional agreement will be required for clients choosing to use the Adviser for additional advisory services and/or engage a HTK registered representative for brokerage or other financial services.
-The initial meeting with the Adviser is an opportunity for the client to identify their values and objectives, risk tolerance, and needs.
-The planning process helps the client to become more aware of their own personal finances, current and future needs and how decisions can impact the client and the future.
+The Adviser will collect and use information provided by the consumer to evaluate and discuss financial planning recommendations.
+For financial planning services, a consumer will enter into a written Fee-based Financial Planning Agreement before any financial services begin.
+This agreement will describe the services and fees the consumer and Adviser have agreed upon.
+Once the financial plan is delivered to the consumer, the consumer is free to implement the plan on their own, should the consumer choose to do so.
+For one-time only financial planning the arrangement ends once the financial plan is delivered.

+An additional agreement will be required for consumers choosing to use the Adviser for additional advisory services and/or engage a HTK registered representative for brokerage or other financial services.
+The initial meeting with the Adviser is an opportunity for the consumer to identify their values and objectives, risk tolerance, and needs.
+The planning process helps the consumer to become more aware of their own personal finances, current and future needs and how decisions can impact the consumer and the future.

 Ongoing consulting services include ongoing consultation with the Adviser on financial matters including, but not limited to, ongoing access to the Adviser via email/phone; budgeting and cash flow analysis, education planning; estate, legacy or multigenerational planning; major purchase planning; business financial planning; family financial planning; life transition planning; insurance planning; special needs planning; and/or philanthropic/charitable planning.
-For ongoing consulting services, the client will enter into a separate written consulting services agreement before any financial services begin.
-This consulting services agreement will describe the services and fees the client and Adviser have agreed upon.
+For ongoing consulting services, the consumer will enter into a separate written consulting services agreement before any financial services begin.
+This consulting services agreement will describe the services and fees the consumer and Adviser have agreed upon.
 The Adviser may or may not provide written reports and analysis.
-The client is free to implement on their own any recommendation or advice provided by the Adviser as a result of the consulting services relationship.
+The consumer is free to implement on their own any recommendation or advice provided by the Adviser as a result of the consulting services relationship.
 There is no requirement to use HTK or any of its Advisers or financial professionals for investment services.
-An additional agreement will be required if the client chooses to utilize the Adviser for further advisory services and/or engage a HTK registered representative for brokerage or other financial services.
-Consulting services do not include implementing or monitoring of any recommendations provided under the consulting agreement, and neither HTK nor the Adviser will have any discretion over the client's assets under the consulting services relationship.
+An additional agreement will be required if the consumer chooses to utilize the Adviser for further advisory services and/or engage a HTK registered representative for brokerage or other financial services.
+Consulting services do not include implementing or monitoring of any recommendations provided under the consulting agreement, and neither HTK nor the Adviser will have any discretion over the consumer's assets under the consulting services relationship.

-3.)
-Retirement Plan Consulting Services ("RPCS")
+3. Retirement Plan Consulting Services ("RPCS")

 Through HTK Retirement Plan Consulting Services ("RPCS"), Advisers, who meet certain requirements, assist clients that serve as trustee (or a fiduciary) to retirement plans by providing fiduciary and/or non-fiduciary services.
-In instances where HTK provides fiduciary services under

-RPCS, the Adviser appointed by the trustee (or a fiduciary) will serve as a 3(21) fiduciary as defined under the Employee Retirement Income Security Act of 1974 ("ERISA") to a retirement plan.
+In instances where HTK provides fiduciary services under RPCS, the Adviser appointed by the trustee (or a fiduciary) will serve as a 3(21) fiduciary as defined under the Employee Retirement Income Security Act of 1974 ("ERISA") to a retirement plan.
 Advisers will perform certain limited scope investment advisory services for the retirement plan consistent with Section 3(21) of ERISA.
-Services are provided on a non-discretionary basis, which means that the client must authorize each transaction prior to execution of a trade.
+Services are provided on a non-discretionary basis, which means that the client must authorize each transaction prior to execution of atrade.